projf/isle/boards/lakritz/README.md

 ### Board Programming

+Program the Lakritz with dfu-util.
+For example, for chapter 4:

 ```shell
 # power on Lakritz and run the following within 5 seconds
 dfu-util -a 0 -D ch04.bit